taljacob2/git-merge-and-ignore/README.md

 # git-merge-and-ignore

-A small addition for `git merge` to ignore incoming changes to certain local-files when merging.
+A small addition for `git merge` to ignore *incoming changes* to certain ***local*** files / folders when merging.

+> NOTE: `git merge-and-ignore` accepts *git wildcards*.

 ## Why Use `git merge-and-ignore`

-This feature can be useful when you want to preserve the current state of some important files during a `git merge` and make sure they won't be changed, such as:
+This feature can be useful when you want to preserve the current state of some important files / folders during a `git merge` and make sure they won't be changed, such as:

 **For example:**